Tickets Krakow

 Is photography allowed inside Wawel Castle?

-Is Wawel Castle suitable for children?
+Is Wawel Castle wheelchair-accessible?